matfish2/vue-tables-2/README.md

 </v-client-table>
 ```

+Note: You can get the index of the current row relative to the entire data set using `props.index`

 ## Virtual DOM Functions

 The syntax for Virtual DOM function is similar to that of `render` functions, as it leverages the virtual DOM to bind the templates into the main table template.